rmnavr/wy/README.md

 ## Bracket-openers at different positions

 There are 5 bracket-openers (`:`, `L`, `C`, `#:` and `#C`) and any of them can be prefixed with hy macro-symbols (`` ` ``, `'`, `~` and `~@`).
-They all behave differently:
+Their behaviour depends on their position, which can be:
-- at start of the line
+- at the start of the line
 - in the middle of the line

 For simplicity we will focus on `:` bracket-opener, but described behaviour is the same for other bracket-openers.